zcanter/Machine_Learning_Math/README.md

-# Linear Algebra
+# ML-Math functions

-A collections of linear algebra functions written by Zac Canter.
+A collection of functions for machine learning math.
+Most were adapted from Coursera's [Mathmatics for Machine Learning specialization](https://www.coursera.org/specializations/mathematics-machine-learning?).